xieweiAlex/English_Learning/words/2025/words-Feb-25.md

 It's fended off bearish headlines, over and over again.

+Chairman Musk and his young acolytes bring a Mao-like cultural revolution to Washington.
+They can only furrow their brows at it.
+John's face was furrowed with tears.
+The deep furrows made it difficult to walk across the field.

+We came to a picturesque cottage.
+Anaerobic.
+He was effusive in his praise for the general.

+Most storage providers, including storage coin projects, charge monthly or yearly fees.
+Arweave turns the model on its head by charging one up-front fee for permanent storage.
+To temper expectations, Arweave is still a high-risk project that's currently in the early stages.

 You have no reason to be apprehensive of the future.
 spittle, lickspittle.